X-ray Polarimetry in the Low Statistics Regime using the Bayesian Approach Reveals Polarization Angle Variations: GX 13+1

 First, we repeated the analysis described in \citet{bobrikova2024a} and obtained well consistent results.
 Then, using the Bayesian approach introduced in Section~\ref{sec:meth}, we calculated the posterior distribution of $\Psi_\text{0}$ in each bin and inferred the PA and its 68\% error numerically.
 The PA variations as a function of time in each observation are plotted in Figure~\ref{fig:pa0_gx131}.
 There is no obvious trend of a linear rotation as reported by \citet{bobrikova2024a} in Obs1.
 That is simply a result of the large time bin size that obscured the rapid variation.
-We tested the results with three different models, a constant PA, a linearly rotating PA, and a bimodal PA, using the maximum likelihood estimation~(MLE).
-The likelihood is calculated given the posterior distribution of $\Psi_\text{0}$ in each time bin.
+We tested the results with three different models, a constant PA, a linearly rotating PA, and a bimodal PA, using the maximum likelihood estimation~(MLE), with the log-likelihoods defined as follows,

+where $c_0$, $c_1$, and $c_2$ are the PA, $b$ is the PA varying rate with time $t$, $a$ is the PA at time zero, $f_1$ is the probability of the PA appearing at $c_1$, and $\mathrm{PDF}_i$ is the posterior probability in the $i$th time bin.
 The best-fit results as well as the evaluation of models with the Akaike information criterion (AIC) and Bayesian information criterion (BIC) are listed in Table~\ref{tab:gx131}.
+We also computed the logarithmic marginal likelihood ($\ln Z$) assuming a uniform prior, presented in Table~1. $\ln Z$ is insensitive to the sample size and allows us to compare the models using the logarithmic Bayes factor ($\ln {\rm BF} = \Delta \ln Z$).